tribeshq/tribes/README.md

 ### Contracts
 > [!WARNING]
-> Make sure that all variables are defined in the .env file, which can be created with make env, before running any of the contract-related commands below.
+> Make sure that all variables are defined in the .env file, which can be created with `make env`, before running any of the contract-related commands below.

 1. Deploy all contracts: